hillarysousa/CSS-snippets/Readme.md

 Feel free to use them on your project, and to add some through pull request.

-The current way to add CSS blocks is on a CSS file with a comment block explaning what does it do.
+The best way to add CSS scraps is to create a folder and upload CSS and HTML files with comment blocks explaining what they should do.

 ### Table of Contents